mss2017hackathon/hackathon/README.md

 The skills with judged on:

-Logic Implemented
+1. Logic Implemented and accroach to solve the problem
-Processing Time and resources needed on cloud
+2. Processing Time , Response time (API) , resources consumed.
-Response time on API
-Basic exception handling
-Edge cases
+3. Deployment and packaging
+4. Code Quality and implementation
-Over all solution
+5. Over all solution

 Location is Miracle Software Systems Inc.
 6465 Johns Creek Crossing